-Almost 11 years ago, former magistrate Stanislav Sorbalo has been fired.
+Almost 11 years ago, former Judge Stanislav Sorbalo was fired.
 This week, the Superior Council of Magistracy decided to reinstate him as a magistrate.
 The Superior Council of Magistracy also ordered the payment of the salary and all the due payments for the period Sorbalo was suspended from office.
 According to the Superior Council of Magistracy, Sorbalo would receive over 205,000 euros.

 On July 7, the Superior Council of Magistracy decided to reinstate Sorbalo as a magistrate and pay him the salary, all earnings-related payments, and non-pecuniary damages for the period he was suspended from the office.
 This period was also added as an internship to his employment record.
 The Superior Council of Magistracy decided that Sorbalo would receive a sum amounting to over 205,000 euros (4 million lei).

 “The Superior Council of Magistracy accepts former magistrate, Stanislav Sorbalo’s request, related to his reinstatement in office, paying him the salary.
 The Superior Council of Magistracy submits its decision to Moldova’s President Igor Dodon for the respective decree,” the president of the Superior Council of Magistracy communicated.

 On January 22, 2009, the Superior Council of Magistracy examined the appeal of the President of the Superior Council of Magistracy against the decision of the Disciplinary Board regarding the application of the disciplinary sanction in the form of a warning to Sorbalo.

 Following the examination of the appeal and the debates among the Superior Council of Magistracy members, the Disciplinary Board decided to cancel the application of the disciplinary sanction in the form of a warning, issuing a new decision.
 Based on the new decision, Sorbalo was dismissed.